GlacioHack/xdem/docs/source/terrain.rst

 .. minigallery:: xdem.terrain.profile_curvature
         :add-heading:

-Topographic position index
+Topographic Position Index
 --------------------------
 :func:`xdem.terrain.topographic_position_index`

-The topographic position index (TPI) is a metric of slope position, based on the method of `Weiss (2001) <http://www .jennessent.com/downloads/TPI-poster-TNC_18x22.pdf>`_ that corresponds to the difference of the elevation of a central pixel with the average of that of neighbouring pixels.
+The Topographic Position Index (TPI) is a metric of slope position, based on the method of `Weiss (2001) <http://www .jennessent.com/downloads/TPI-poster-TNC_18x22.pdf>`_ that corresponds to the difference of the elevation of a central pixel with the average of that of neighbouring pixels.
 It can be computed for any window size (default 3x3 pixels).